tmuras/moosh/www/commands/index.md

 If the `--summary` option is given, a summary of the total number of matches and records processed will be displayed at the end of the output.

+The `--include-expression` option allows you to specify a regular expression; only matches that satisfy this expression will be processed.

+The `--exclude-expression` option allows you to specify a regular expression; matches that satisfy this expression will be excluded from processing.

 Example 1: Detect all occurrences of XSS code in the database (default mode).

     $ php moosh.php script-xss-cleanup